 This article will help you figure out whether or not the Blossom Cup, or the Diva Cup is the right one for you.
 It’s a battle of old vs. new.

-The Diva Cup has been around for years, and is the most popular menstrual cup in the world.
+The Diva Cup has been around for years, and is the most popular menstrual cup in the world that thousands of women love.
 If you’re going to find one that’s available at stores, it’ll be the Diva Cup.

 On the other hand, the Blossom Cup is a bit of a newcomer to the menstrual cup world, but it already has thousands of excellent reviews over on Amazon.